Fuel Reporting in Colorado

 There are three different returns that are required based on your fuel tax license.

 - Fuel Terminal Operator Return - If you operate a Federal or State qualified Terminal, whether you own the fuel within the terminal or not.

 - Fuel Carrier Return - If you are a commercial carrier, hauling fuel that you do not own.

 - Fuel Distributor Tax Return - Fuel distributors must report all activity of fuel within the state.

-Colorado law requires that you keep true and complete records of your fuel tax returns, receipts, disbursements, and activities for at least three years after filing of returns.
+Colorado law requires fuel distributors, carriers, and terminal operators to keep true and complete records of their returns, receipts, disbursements, and activities for at least three years after filing of returns.

 More Fuel Tax Information